OpenRock/OpenAM/opensso/products/webagents/docs/WINNT/proxy40/README.txt

 2.5.7 The following is applicable for Windows only. cp <webserver-install-dir>/lib/ns-httpd40.dll <opensso_webagent>/extlib/WINNT/proxy/lib

-%% 2.6 Obtaining OpenSSO Agents Common Installer libraries
+%% 2.6 Obtaining OpenAM Agents Common Installer libraries

 opensso/products/installtools source code needs to be available in the same workspace.
-Building of OpenSSO Agents Common installer libraries opensso-installtools.jar and opensso-installtools-launcher.jar is integrated in the webagents/build.xml.
+Building of OpenAM Agents Common installer libraries opensso-installtools.jar and opensso-installtools-launcher.jar is integrated in the webagents/build.xml.
 So no separate copy/build is required.